jlevando/eureka/in_progress/lisa/minasian/tracking_documents/readme.txt

 About the files

 minasian_digitized_mss_with_toc_2020_06_09 was generated using Ashton's minasian_processing.csv.
 Lisa ran the script on her machine on 06-09-20.
 Then Lisa filtered the output using OpenRefine to export 2 csvs for the digitized manuscripts: one CSV for works that do not have conceptual works metadata and those that do.
 Separating the works into these two groups made it easier to find digitized manuscripts that had TOC metadata so that we could test the script and QA the workflow.
 Ashton will be sending Lisa an updated zip with revised output since there was a correction to make on the script after Lisa reviewed on 6/9/20.
 This CSV lists all the digitized manuscripts that have information about the conceptual works inserted as Description.toc

+Manuscript-Level Notes

+*Mss 151, (ark:/21198/zz000stfvt), batch 10*
+Notes on this Jira ticket from Patricia helped me go back and make revisions to the manuscript pages: https://jira.library.ucla.edu/browse/LEG-309.

+On 12-21-2021, I removed the rows from the pages csv for this manuscript for pages with the filenames 1147_0151_0317.tif 1147_0151_0318.tif because they were nearly the same as 1147_0151_0318.tif and 1147_0151_0319.tif.
+Please note that all four images are unsatisfactory.
+All four are sections of a piece of paper, but not the entirety. writing clearly is cut off and no other images show the matching pieces.
+I suspect maybe auto-cropping to separate page spreads resulted in a mistake.
+These erroneous images should be replaced with better images when time allows.
+These pages do seem to be tipped in notes that are not contemporary to the rest of the document.

+Additionally, I placed the inside front cover image at the end of the manuscript so that the book-viewer option shows a page spread.